Nexusoft/NexusInterface/docs/Tritium_Upgrade_FAQ.md

 #### Does that mean I can send someone NXS using their username?

-Yes, you can send to a users default account at `users1:default`
+Yes, you can send to a users default account at `username:default`